Research & Engineering Portfolio

 Research Problem: How do plant roots influence soil electrical properties?
 Can we “see” roots without digging them up?

-Created world’s first coupled hydro-geophysical framework linking root architecture, water uptake, and electrical signatures.
-This enables non-invasive root phenotyping at scales from centimeters to field plots.
+Created the first coupled hydro-geophysical framework linking root architecture, water uptake, and electrical signatures — enabling non-invasive root phenotyping at scales from centimeters to field plots.

 Funding: Belgian FNRS (Fonds National de la Recherche Scientifique) - Grant T.1088.15